Amy Joseph Pedersen, SPHR

 - Callaway Golf v.
 Nike — Injunction avoided in case of first impression where Callaway Golf attempted to enjoin Nike's hiring of executive by use of novel "inevitable disclosure" doctrine.
-Petition for writ of mandamus by Callaway Golf defeated.
+Petition for writ of mandamus to Oregon Supreme Court by Callaway Golf defeated.

-- Confidential parties — Defense verdict in month-long arbitration involving complex endorsement contract claims for several hundred million dollars.
+- Confidential party v.
+Nike — Defense verdict in month-long arbitration involving complex endorsement contract claims for several hundred million dollars.

 - Confidential parties — Injunction obtained on behalf of insurance company against former salesperson for violation of nonsolicitation clause.

 - James Hardie Building Products v.
-Johnson — Matter favorably settled after lengthy injunction trial and appeal on behalf of major manufacturer against former salesperson for violation of noncompete.
+Johnson — Matter favorably settled after lengthy injunction trial and appeal on behalf of major manufacturer against former salesperson for violation of noncompetition agreement.

 - Valdez v.
 KOIN-TV — Favorably settled Equal Pay Act class action claims by female production technicians employed by television studio.